Abdulkadir19997/Auto-Inpaint-Anything-WebAPP/README.md

 # Auto-Inpaint-Anything-WebAPP
 This WebApp is an open-source project aimed at automizing the process of Inpainting Images and videos giving the same quality as [Inpaint-Anything](https://github.com/geekyutao/Inpaint-Anything).
-The reason I created this app is because let's say you need to remove 1000 objects from a galary using LaMa, if we try to do that using Inpaint ANything we will have to stop at every image and choose the objects point coordinates with cursor, which will make this process really hard.
+The reason I created this app is because let's say you need to remove 1000 objects from a galary using LaMa, if we try to do that using Inpaint Anything we will have to stop at every image and choose the objects point coordinates with cursor, which will make this process really hard.
 However, if we add an object detection layer at the beggining we can get point coordinates automatically with out any human interaction, you only need to specify the object's name and [GroundingDino](https://huggingface.co/docs/transformers/en/model_doc/grounding-dino) will detect it.